 - Archive of the Titans - Every 5 seconds, increase your primary stat by X, increasing up to 20 times.
 This data decays while out of combat.
 Also enables Reorigination Array within Uldir.

-This trait is not especially powerful by itself, but it does enable Reorigination Array.
+This trait is fairly powerful by itself, but additionally it enables Reorigination Array.

 Reorigination Array is a persistent buff that increases in power the more bosses you kill in Uldir.
 It grants you more of your highest secondary stat (which hopefully is a stat you are stacking because you prefer it), and each week it will increase in value as you kill bosses.
 Reorigination Array looks to be extremely potent as the weeks go by, so you will definitely want at least one trait which enables this effect.

 Notably, Laser Matrix also enables Reorigination Array.
 Archive of the Titans is the more tank-relevant trait of the two, but you could use either trait in order to gain the effect.